docker/docs/installation.md

     ![](../images/login.png)

-5. Enter `admin` for the username along with the password you provided to the bootstrapper.
+5. Enter `admin` for the username along with the password you provided to the `install`.

     If you didn't enter an admin password, the default password is `orca` After you enter the correct credentials, the UCP dashboard displays.